Orange-OpenSource/BaahBox-Arduino/documentation/en/BaahBoxBoM_en.md

 * 1 Lithium Ion Polymer Battery - 3.7v 1000 or 1200mAh (a more powerful battery may not fit in the box) https://www.adafruit.com/product/258

  (Be very careful if you buy an other LiPo battery.
 The power and GND may be inverted (compared to what you can see on the picture).
-You can still swap them, using a sharp pin to extract the cables from the connector).
+You will have to swap them, using a sharp pin to extract the cables from the connector).

-* 1 SPDT Switch
+* 1 Mini Panel Mount SPDT Toggle Switch https://www.adafruit.com/product/3221
-  https://www.adafruit.com/product/3221

 * 1 JST-PH Battery Extension Cable - 500mm